Braking protons at the EIC: from invisible meson decay to new physics searches: EIC sensitivity estimation

 \section{EIC sensitivity estimation}

 In this section, we describe our calculation of the EIC sensitivity.
 We briefly discuss the impact of the selection criteria on the signal yield, as well as comment on the complications arising if considering the EIC setups with high-energy beam configuration.
-A more detailed discussion, including the investigation of the impact of various selection criteria on the signal yield, may be found in Ref.~\cite{PRD}.
+A more detailed discussion, including the investigation of the impact of various selection criteria on the signal yield, may be found in Ref.~\cite{Balkin:2026whv}.

-In Tbl.~\ref{tab:mesons_detailed}, we report the cross-section for each meson under Baseline and Optimal selection criteria from Tbl.~\ref{tab:selection}, before ($\sigma_{\text{tot}}$) and after ($\sigma_{\text{sel}}$) imposing selection criteria, while in Fig.~\ref{fig:xs}, we also report the ALP post-selection production cross-section $\sigma_{\rm sel}$.
-The selection efficiency (the ratio of $\sigma_{\rm sel}$ to the total production cross-section $\sigma_{\rm tot}$) is
+In Tbl.~\ref{tab:mesons_detailed}, we report the cross-section for each meson under Baseline and Optimal selection criteria from Tbl.~\ref{tab:selection}, before ($\sigma_{\text{tot}}$) and after ($\sigma_{\text{sel}}$) imposing selection criteria.
+We consider the pseudoscalar $\pi^{0},\eta,\eta'$ and vector $\rho^{0},\omega,\phi$ mesons.
+Finally, in Fig.~\ref{fig:xs}, we also report the ALP post-selection production cross-section $\sigma_{\rm sel}$.

-This illustrates the large difference in selection efficiency arising from changes in the initial energies, on which the total cross section depends only mildly.